SenlinOS/MyPaintBrushes-GIMP/README.md

 ![img](https://raw.githubusercontent.com/SenlinOS/databox/master/MyPaint-Brushes-for-GIMP-2.10-By_SenlinOS.jpg)

-**I made these MyPaint-Brushes for GIMP**
+**I made these MyPaint-Brushes for GIMP**.

 **This brushes is not suitable for MyPaint**, such as “002 Frame Line” in MyPaint will “pen leaking” phenomenon.
-<br />In GIMP 2.10, hold down the Shift key “002 Frame Line” can draw a straight line
+<br />In GIMP 2.10, hold down the Shift key “002 Frame Line” can draw a straight line.

 Other brushes have also been debugged, such as “005 Calligraph” is a hard edge.
 <br />“006 Paint Brush” to draw at maximum pressure, the edges will not jagged.